-- To encourage the flexible use of long service leave, an employee may, in writing, request the approval of the Chief Executive for payment in lieu (cash out) of long service leave. - E25.20 The minimum period an employee may request a payment in lieu of long service leave is seven days. - E25.21 The Chief Executive may approve the partial or full payment in lieu of an employee's accrued long service leave credit on a relevant day, nominated by the employee in their application.
-The payment in lieu of long service leave will be based on the rate of pay the employee would have received had the employee taken the leave from the relevant day. - E25.22 Employees will receive payment on separation of any pro-rata long service leave entitlements after an aggregated 7 years of completed eligible employment, at their full rate of pay as if they had taken their entire long service leve credit on the day their employment ends. - E25.23 Where an employee whose period of eligible employment is less than seven years but not less than one year ceases to be an employee: - explain otherwise than because of the employee's death, on, or after, the employee attaining the minimum retiring age; or - E25.23.2 because of the employee's redundancy; or - satisfies the Chief Executive that the employee so ceasing is due to ill health of such a nature as to justify the employee so ceasing.

-the Chief Executive will authorise payment to the employee under this subclause of an amount equal to the salary the employee would have received had they taken long service leave on the day their employment ends.
+- To encourage the flexible use of long service leave, an employee may, in writing, request the approval of the head of service for payment in lieu (cash out) of long service leave. - E25.20 The minimum period an employee may request a payment in lieu of long service leave is seven days. - The head of service may approve the partial or full payment in lieu of an employee's accrued long service leave credit on a relevant day, nominated by the employee in their application.
+The payment in lieu of long service leave will be based on the rate of pay the employee would have received had the employee taken the leave from the relevant day. - E25.22 Employees will receive payment on separation of any pro-rata long service leave entitlements after an aggregated 7 years of completed eligible employment, at their full rate of pay as if they had taken their entire long service leve credit on the day their employment ends. - E25.23 Where an employee whose period of eligible employment is less than seven years but not less than one year ceases to be an employee: - E25.23.1 otherwise than because of the employee's death, on, or after, the employee attaining the minimum retiring age; or - E25.23.2 because of the employee's redundancy; or - E25.23.3 satisfies the head of service that the employee so ceasing is due to ill health of such a nature as to justify the employee so ceasing the head of service will authorise payment to the employee under this subclause of an amount equal to the salary the employee would have received had they taken long service leave on the day their employment ends.

-- If an employee whose period of employment is not less than one year dies, the Chief Executive may authorise payment of an amount equal to the amount that would have been payable to the employee if the employee had, on the day the employee died, ceased to be an employee otherwise than because of death, on or after, the employee attaining the minimum retiring age. - E25.25 A payment or pro rata payment in lieu of long service leave is paid: - E25.25.1 if the officer was employed in the same capacities on the relevant day and the day immediately before the relevant day at the officer's full rate of pay on the relevant day; or - if the officer is employed in different capacities on the relevant day and on the day immediately before the relevant day at the officer's full rate of pay on the day immediately before the relevant day.
+- If an employee whose period of employment is not less than one year dies, the head of service may authorise payment of an amount equal to the amount that would have been payable to the employee if the employee had, on the day the employee died, ceased to be an employee otherwise than because of death, on or after, the employee attaining the minimum retiring age. - E25.25 A payment or pro rata payment in lieu of long service leave is paid: - E25.25.1 if the officer was employed in the same capacities on the relevant day and the day immediately before the relevant day at the officer's full rate of pay on the relevant day; or - E25.25.2 if the officer is employed in different capacities on the relevant day and on the day immediately before the relevant day at the officer's full rate of pay on the day immediately before the relevant day.